FAIR-DS4NFDI/ruqad-testbed/README.md

 - JDK 17+
 - Git
 - a POSIX compliant shell
-- Postman (to comfortably execute REST requests)
+- Postman, optional (to comfortably execute REST requests)
 - `openssl`, optional, but required to [regenerate keys](#91-regenerating-issuer-keys)
-- `newman` (to run Postman collections from the command line)
+- `newman`, optional (to run Postman collections from the command line)
-- not needed, but recommended: Kubernetes monitoring tools like K9s

 All commands are executed from the **repository's root folder** unless stated otherwise via `cd` commands.